 If you plan to run more than one sample on the MiSeq at one time (a decision made based on the genome/transcriptome size and the coverage you desire), you will need to purchase an index kit the is compatible with your library prep kit.
 Only certain indexes can be mixed in order for the MiSeq to properly run and resolve your samples.
 A guide to what indexes one can use together can be found here: Guide to Index combinations

-Once your library is prepped, you will need to test it’s quantity and quality using the Qubit and the Agilent Bioanalyzer, each one requiring a kit based on your final product.
+Once your library is prepped, you will need to test it’s quantity and quality using the Qubit and the Agilent Bioanalyzer, or AATI Fragment Analyzer, each one requiring a kit based on your final product.
 From those results you will then decide which reagent kit you want to purchase from Illumina for the MiSeq run based on your average library size.

 The CMB is here to help with any questions you may have about making these selections.
 Just contact the CMB’s ITI, Lou Ann Bierwert, at firstname.lastname@example.org